My Trips to the South - Florida, Alabama, & Georgia and Tennessee, North Carolina, & Virginia

 Far Above the Earth Near the Southeastern United States

 Now, let's speed ahead to the year 2017.
 That's when I decided to go to the Great Smoky Mountains National Park in Tennessee.
-The park actually extends to North Carolina, but I am still unsure if I went through that state during this visit.
+The park actually extends to North Carolina.
 My intention was to see the 2017 eclipse from this national park.
 I didn't get the best view of the eclipse, but I did get to view many worthy and majestic sights!

 I loved driving through Virginia.
 Virginia has loads of beautiful mountains.
 These mountains are, at times, just about everywhere in sight!
 Even workers at a McDonald's down there can go outside and stand it awe at the amazing sights around them!
 I will be mentioning this same McDonald's soon, so please remember this seemingly irrelevant point.